-Welcome to the home page for the Department of Psychological Services.
+Welcome to the home page for the Department of Department of Assessment and Student Learning Support Services.
 This page is intended as a resource for parents, educators, and staff in supporting the students of Columbia County Schools.
 In the Columbia County School System, there are nine School Psychologists, one Behavior Facilitator, and one RTI Facilitator assigned to serve the various stages of learners across the system.

 Our mission within the Psychological Services Department is to play an integral role in meeting students academic and behavioral needs.
 Our department's school psychologists and facilitators provide an array of services to foster academic achievement and mental health of our students.